Council housing allocation schemes set out who can get a council or housing association home.

-What is a council housing allocation scheme?
+What a housing allocation scheme says

 A council's housing allocation scheme should tell you:

 - who can apply to go on the council's waiting list

 - who gets priority for housing

 - if you need a connection to the area

 - the size of property you could get

 Where to find your council's allocation scheme

 The allocation scheme should be on your council's website.

 You can usually find leaflets explaining the scheme at the housing office or local libraries.